amirelion/inno-tools/DEPLOYMENT.md

 ## Important Notes

 - The API routes use serverless functions, which have limitations:
-  - Max execution time: 10 seconds for hobby accounts
+  - Max execution time: 10 seconds for hobby accounts (can be increased on paid plans)
-  - Memory limits based on your plan
+  - Memory limits: 1024MB by default (configured in vercel.json)
-- The client is configured to use relative API paths in production
+  - Cold starts can occur after periods of inactivity
-- Database connections should be optimized for serverless architecture
+- All client-side routes will return the index.html file (configured in vercel.json rewrites)